 Kick was raised in West Philadelphia with his fraternal twin brother, Dive.
 When trouble brewed at their local park, the boys’ mother sent them to live with their Uncle Sensei in Bel Air to learn how to Divekick.
 Kick strives to perfect the art of kicking, and is sure that success on the Divekick circuit will help him launch a music career.
 His focus on chasing the local honies has lead him to neglect his dive training, however.

 The Casanova: As mentioned in his bio.
 He's even got a separate set of Death Cry Echoes just for female characters, where he tries to hit on them after losing.
 Not to mention his winpose where he'll smooth-talk one of his "honies" over the phone.
+The picture of the girl on the other end is never the same twice.

 Ground Pound: His ground special, the Party Starter.
 Kick stomps the ground hard - if the opponent is standing on the ground when he does it, they are instantly dizzied, as they had been hit with a headshot the previous round.